roim/one/README.md

 one
 ===

-Mathematica notebook that synthesizes one (metallica) in a cord-like way.
+Mathematica notebook that synthesizes one (metallica) in a string-like way.